 “A stunning performance…exciting, dramatic, thoughtful and introspective.
 It’s hard to think of all those adjectives imposed onto one performance but this was it.
 Iorio coaxed a great deal out of the Royal Liverpool Philharmonic Orchestra and it worked.”

-His recent recording of Ghedini and Casella on Naxos was highly acclaimed by The Guardian (“fine live performances scrupulously conducted by Damian Iorio”) and was awarded the prestigious “Choc” by Le Monde de la Musique.
-His interest in the creation of new music has led him to conduct several premieres, collaborating closely with composers such as Tan Dun, Huw Watkins, Silvia Colasanti and Michael Nyman.
+Damian’s recording of Ghedini and Casella on the Naxos label was highly acclaimed by The Guardian (“fine live performances [are] scrupulously conducted by Damian Iorio”) and was awarded the prestigious “Choc” rating by Le Monde de la Musique magazine.
+A recent release with the RAI National Symphony Orchestra was described as “…the best thing Naxos has put out in years” by Records International online.

-Last updated December 2016
+Last updated December 2017